kubernetes/website/docs/setup/independent/create-cluster-kubeadm.md

 {% capture calico %}

-Refer to the Calico documentation for a [kubeadm quickstart](https://docs.projectcalico.org/latest/getting-started/kubernetes/), a [kubeadm installation guide](http://docs.projectcalico.org/latest/getting-started/kubernetes/installation/hosted/kubeadm/), and other resources.
+Refer to the Calico documentation for a [kubeadm quickstart](https://docs.projectcalico.org/latest/getting-started/kubernetes/) and other resources.

 **Note:**